scyan00ffff/-Home-Lab-NAS-/README.md

 Configuring the Web Interface:

-With OpenMediaVault now up and running on the Pi we can connect to the web interface by navigating to "http://IPADDRESS" with "IPADDRESS" being the IP of your Pi.
+With OpenMediaVault now up and running on the Pi we can connect to the web interface by navigating to `http://IPADDRESS` with `IPADDRESS` being the IP of your Pi.

 This takes us to a page asking for login credentials, the defaults are: Username: admin, Password: openmediavault